 Best for: Personalization, artistic designs, warm aesthetics

-Ceramic urns offer handcrafted charm and endless design possibilities.
+Ceramic pet urns offer handcrafted charm and endless design possibilities.
 Many feature custom artwork, paw prints, or breed-specific decorations.

 Advantages: